fangxlmr/LeetCode/README.md

 # LeetCode
-Solve problem on LeetCode in C programming language.
+Solve problems on LeetCode in C programming language.